Skip to main content

 Historic cobblestone district with creative restaurants and the steam clock

-Vancouver's oldest neighborhood mixes heritage architecture, indie boutiques, and several of the city's most serious restaurants along a compact, atmospheric grid that rewards an evening walk before or after matches.
+Vancouver's oldest neighborhood.
+Heritage architecture, indie boutiques, and several of the city's most serious restaurants along a compact, atmospheric grid.
+Rewards an evening walk before or after matches.

 Kitsilano